-This privacy statement only covers the processing of personal data by HEE that HEE has obtained from data subjects accessing HEE’s website and from its provision of services and exercise of functions.
-It does not cover the processing of data by any sites that can be linked to or from HEE’s website, so you should always be aware when you are moving to another site and read the privacy statement on that website.
+This privacy statement only covers the processing of personal data by HEE that HEE has obtained from data subjects accessing HEE’s websites and from its provision of services and exercise of functions.
+It does not cover the processing of data by any sites that can be linked to or from HEE’s websites, so you should always be aware when you are moving to another site and read the privacy statement on that website.

 When providing HEE with any of your personal data for the first time, for example, when you take up an appointment with HEE or when you enroll in any HEE sponsored training, you will be asked to confirm that you have read and accepted the terms of this privacy statement.
 A copy of your acknowledgement will be retained for reference.

 Why HEE collects your personal data

 Personal data may be collected from you via the recruitment process, your Annual Review of Competence Progression (ARCP) or via HEE’s appraisal process.
 Personal data may also be obtained from Local Education Providers or employing organisations in connection with the functions of HEE.

 Your personal data is collected and processed for the purposes of and in connection with the functions that HEE performs with regard to workforce education and planning.
 The collection and processing of such data is necessary for the purposes of those functions.
 A full copy of our notification to the Information Commissioner setting out all of the types of processing that we undertake can be found on the Commissioner’s website.
 For further information please refer to HEE’s registration number: ZA120843 on the ICO’s website.

 In connection with training, HEE collects and uses your personal information for the following purposes: